javapathfinder/jpf-wiki-sync/Gradle-Support-on-JPF.md

 ### Summary of Changes

-In the following, we summarize the changes in reverse chronological ordered.
+In the following, we summarize the changes in reverse chronological order.

 |Summary| PR(s) |
 |---|---|